ahx/slim-curly/README.md

 First `require 'slim/curly'` somewhere from code.

 Now if you were using `ember-rails`, you can write your templates using Slim.
-Just append `.slim` to your template names (like `my_template
-.handlebars.slim`) and you are all set.
+Just append `.slim` to your template names (like `my_template.handlebars.slim`) and you are all set.

 Input: